Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 #### Grenade Effects

-**Grenade, Cryogenic.** Creatures that fails the :material-dice-d20: **Saving Throw**, takes the grenade damage and its movement speed is halved for 1 minute, the creature repeat this saving throw at the start of each turn, ending the effect on success.
+**Grenade, Cryogenic.** Creatures that fails the :d20-save:**Saving Throw**, takes the grenade damage and its movement speed is halved for 1 minute, the creature repeat this saving throw at the start of each turn, ending the effect on success.
 On successful save, it only takes half damage and no additional effects.

-**Grenade, Fragmentation.** Creatures that fails the :material-dice-d20: **Saving Throw**, takes the grenade damage, On successful save, it only takes half damage.
+**Grenade, Fragmentation.** Creatures that fails the :d20-save:**Saving Throw**, takes the grenade damage, On successful save, it only takes half damage.

-**Grenade, Incendiary.** Creatures that fails the :material-dice-d20: **Saving Throw**, takes the grenade damage or half as much on successful save.
+**Grenade, Incendiary.** Creatures that fails the :d20-save:**Saving Throw**, takes the grenade damage or half as much on successful save.
 The ground in a 20-foot radius centered on the target is ignited in flames.
 Each creature that enters the affected area, starts its turn or, end its turn on the affected area immediately takes :material-fire: **3d4 Fire** damage.

-**Grenade, Flashbang.** Creatures that fails the :material-dice-d20: **Saving Throw**, takes the grenade damage and it is Blinded(1) and Deafened(2) for 1 minute.
+**Grenade, Flashbang.** Creatures that fails the :d20-save:**Saving Throw**, takes the grenade damage and it is Blinded(1) and Deafened(2) for 1 minute.
 The creature repeats this saving throw at the start of each turn, ending the effect on success.
 On successful save, it only takes half damage and no additional effects.
 { .annotate }

 1. :material-eye-off: **Blinded** is a Condition.